Eames for Herman Miller Wire DKR Chair c.1950

 - CREATOR Ray & Charles Eames for Herman Miller.

 - DATE OF MANUFACTURE c.1950s.

 - MATERIALS AND TECHNIQUES Metal.

 CONDITION Good.
 Wear consistent with age and use.
-Minor rusting on some chairs which is not uncommon.
-Several feet are missing which are easily replaced.
+Minor rusting which is not uncommon.
+Three feet are missing which are easily replaced.